Talk Dialect White Paper

 The Vision

-To record, preserve, and revitalise England’s dialect languages that are used in every front room, classroom and pub of this country’s 39 historic counties.
+To record, preserve, and revitalise England’s dialect languages that are used in every front room, classroom and pub of this country.

 Executive Summary

-Talk Dialect is a national initiative to collect, preserve, and revitalise the 39 historic county dialects of England for the benefit of the public and future generations to come.
+Talk Dialect is a national initiative to collect, preserve, and revitalise the dialects of England for the benefit of the public and future generations to come.

-For the first time, England will have m a central resource in one time and place created by us.
+For the first time, England will have one central digital dialect community and resource in one time and place.

-The method for collecting all these words, phrases, slang and nicknames etc will be multi-channel and multi-sensory, in real life and online.
+The method for collecting all these dialect words, phrases, slang and nicknames etc will be uniquely fun and uniquely informative.

-Talk Dialect got its blueprint from the Nikki Wordsmith Alphabetical Compilation blogs, existing dialect glossaries, community encounters, kind conversations with generous individuals and collective goodwill.
+Talk Dialect got its spark from the Nikki Wordsmith Alphabetical Compilation blogs, existing dialect glossaries, community encounters, kind conversations with generous individuals and collective goodwill.

-Everyday people will power this project at local, regional and national level, with the support and help of the Nikki Wordsmith Team.
+Everyday people will power this project at local, regional and national level, with the support of The Talk Dialect Team, gently and respectfully guided by myself.

-We look forward to talking with you and building this unique living language resource for everybody for all generations to come.
+We look forward to talking with you, working with you and building this unique living language resource by everyone, for everyone for ever.

 The Backstory